Sikander Bakht: Political career

 In 1952, Bakht was elected to the Municipal Corporation of Delhi as a Congress candidate.
 In 1968 he was elected as the Chairman of Delhi Electric Supply Undertaking.
 In 1969 the Congress party split and Bakht stayed with Congress (Organisation).
 Bakht was then elected to The Metropolitan Council of Delhi as a Congress (O) candidate.
 On 25 June 1975, Emergency was declared by Prime Minister Indira Gandhi, Bakht along with other opposition leaders was imprisoned on 25 June 1975.
 He was lodged in the Rohtak Jail until his release in December 1976.
 Prime Minister Indira Gandhi ordered General Elections in March 1977.
 As soon as the opposition leaders were released, they merged all opposition parties to form The Janta Party.

 In March 1977, Bakht was elected to the Lok Sabha (the lower house of Indian Parliament) as a Janata Party candidate, from Chandni Chowk in New Delhi.
-Morarji Desai was appointed Prime Minister and he appointed Bakht as a Cabinet Minister for Works, Housing, Supply and Rehabilitation.
+Morarji Desai was appointed prime minister and he appointed Bakht as a Cabinet Minister for Works, Housing, Supply and Rehabilitation.
 He served in this capacity till July 1979.

 In 1980 the Janta Party split and Bakht opted to be with the Bharatiya Janata Party (BJP).
 He was appointed General Secretary of BJP.
 In 1984 he was made the Vice President of BJP.

 In 1990 Bakht was elected to the Rajya Sabha (the upper house of the Indian Parliament) from Madhya Pradesh.
 In 1992 he became the Leader of Opposition in the Rajya Sabha.
 (The Leader of Opposition is equivalent to Cabinet Minister's post.)
 On 10 April 1996 he was reelected from Madhya Pradesh to the Rajya Sabha.

-In May 1996, Atal Bihari Vajpayee offered Bakht the post of Minister of Urban Affairs when he formed his government.
-Bakht, however, demanded a higher post, and on 24 May he was given the additional post of Minister of Foreign Affairs.
-The Vajpayee Government lasted only 13 days.
-Bakht was Foreign Minister for little more than a week, as he was forced to resign when Vajpayee's government collapsed on 1 June 1996.
+In May 1996, during the first Atal Bihari Vajpayee Ministry, Bakht served as Minister of External Affairs and Minister of Urban Affairs.
 After the collapse of the Vajpayee government, Bakht became the Leader of the Opposition in the Rajya Sabha once again.

-In 1998 Vajpayee was again appointed Prime Minister and Bakht was appointed Industry Minister, a post he held until 2002.
+In 1998 Vajpayee was again appointed prime minister and Bakht was appointed Industry Minister, a post he held until 2002.
 In addition, he was appointed the Leader of the House in Rajya Sabha.
 After serving an entire term as Industries Minister, Bakht retired from active politics and was appointed the Governor of Kerala in 2002.
 He was the first BJP leader ever to be appointed the governor of Kerala.

 Awards

 In 2000 Bakht was awarded the Padma Vibhushan.
 This is the second highest Indian civilian award.
 The four other persons from the BJP who have been awarded the Padma Vibhushan are Atal Bihari Vajpayee, Lal Krishna Advani, Sushma Swaraj and Arun Jaitley.
-Atal Bihari Vajpayee has since been awarded Bharat Ratna, the highest civilian award of India.
+Atal Bihari Vajpayee and Lal Krishna Advani have since been awarded the Bharat Ratna, the highest civilian award of India.